 What to Do After a Fall in a Stairwell

 If you fall down a set of stairs on someone else?s property, get medical attention immediately.
 If you may have suffered a back or spinal injury, you should not move.
 Focus on getting help and seeing a doctor first.
 Only after you have been cared for should you consider documenting the scene and gathering information.

 If you or your companion are able, take pictures of the dangerous or defective staircase or the specific stair in question.
 Get the name of the property owner or manager on duty.
 If you are in a business with multiple employees, ask for the names of the employees on duty at the time.

 If anyone witnessed your fall and stayed to help, ask for their names, and contact information.
 Your lawyer may contact the witnesses for their statements.

 We also recommend that you set aside the shoes and clothing you were wearing at the time.
 It is important to keep these available for your potential claim.
 But do not keep wearing the shoes.
 Additional wear and tear on the shoes might weaken your case if the appropriateness of your footwear is called into question.

-Once you have obtained medical care and are starting your recovery, call Lugar Law PC to talk with a premises liability lawyer about the stair accident.
+Once you have obtained medical care and are starting your recovery, call Lugar Injury Law to talk with a premises liability lawyer about the stair accident.